 Too much alcohol can lead to serious health problems such as strokes, high blood pressure, and heart failure, so it’s important to use alcohol in moderation.

 Quitting smoking improves HDL cholesterol levels and provides benefits quickly:

 At Visiting Care Giving Services, our team of highly-trained caregivers can help ensure a senior you love is prioritizing healthy lifestyle choices to manage high cholesterol and reduce the risk for heart disease and heart attacks.
 Our elder care services in St. Charles can help with:

-Reach out to us today at (636) 493-9058 to schedule a free in-home consultation and to learn more about the elder care services St. Charles families trust.
+Reach out to us today at (636) 493-9058 to learn more about how Visiting Care Giving Services provides help at home in St. Charles and nearby areas.
 To see if we provide services in your community, please visit our Service Area page.